h4cktivist/Cyberpunk2078/README.md

 You must to jump over enemies.
 Also you can see your score in terminal when you lose.

+Using: start the game.py.
 Requirements: module PyGame must be installed.

 Screens: